fayeee-e/Product-Analysis/README.md

 Through this A/B test I wanted to see which of the message variations was more successful, to then use it for a bigger cohort of users.

-For each of the message variation in the A/B test (data in `target_group`) I am calculating:
+For each of the message variation in the A/B test I am calculating:

 * The acquisition funnel:
     * click through value, how many users clicked on the link we added in the sms